isb-cgc/readthedocs/docs/source/sections/data/HCMI_about.rst

 Data sets and tables available in BigQuery from ISB-CGC are explorable through the BigQuery Table Search.
 Files can be found within the ``isb-cgc.GDC_metadata`` tables in BigQuery.

-The Data Use Agreement can be found `here <https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?view_pdf&stacc=phs001486.v2.p2>`_.
+The Data Use Agreement can be found on the dbGap site.